Toledo vs. Akron NCAA Football Odds, Plays and Insights | November 27, 2021

 Akron Stats and Trends

-- Akron has five wins against the spread in 11 games this season.
+- Akron has played 11 games, with five wins against the spread.

-- This year, the Zips are winless ATS when entering a game as an underdog of 28.5 points or more.
+- This season, the Zips are winless against the spread when entering a game as an underdog of 28.5 points or more.

-- Akron has gone over the point total in 45.5% of its opportunities this year (five times in 11 games with a set point total).
+- Akron has hit the over in 45.5% of its opportunities this year (five times in 11 games with a set point total).

-- Akron is 4-1 against the spread and 2-3 overall in games when it scores more than 21.6 points.
+- Akron is 4-1 against the spread and 2-3 overall in games when it records more than 21.6 points.

 - This year the Zips have 16 turnovers, one fewer than the Rockets have takeaways (17).